 The Ritual Abuse Secrets of the Illuminati - ArchAngel X

-Given my background in seminary and my 18 Reasons I Won't Be Getting a Covid "Vaccine" I was asked to give a talk last year for an event titled "Satanism and Conspiracies."
+Given my background in seminary and my 18 Reasons I Won't Be Getting a Covid "Vaccine," I was asked to give a talk last year for an event titled "Satanism and Conspiracies."
 I had the impossible task of trying to squeeze the entire topic into 30 minutes.
 (NOTE: I'll be redoing the talk this year without the time constraint--if you're interested to hear it, join my mailing list--in the footer--and you'll know when I release it.)

 After that talk someone suggested I check out this book, thanks Chris.
-The title is obviously not heart warming but as a person I respect said, "If we can face it, God can fix it."
+The title is obviously not heartwarming but as a person I respect said, "If we can face it, God can fix it."
 I don't want to be too afraid to look evil in the face and confront it.
 So, I decided to read the book, braced for the idea that it might be graphic.
 Instead, what I found was a book that gave level-headed explanations of my reasonable question "How in the world would that kind of depravity stay hidden?"
 Yes, there are difficult things to hear about what humans can do to other humans, but if you've found the idea of Satanism or Satanic rituals being too hard to believe could have any level of prevalence, you won't after reading this good.
 Unexpectedly, this book also made me a better coach by giving me a much bigger framework to more deeply understand trauma and how to heal it.
 The author writes as a former Illuminati trainer who escaped and lived to tell about it.

 Inside the Illuminati: Evidence, Objectives and Methods of Operation - by Mark Dice

 This book was one I probably would have dismissed a few years ago.
 Reading it today was a different story.
 It was like stepping into a time warp.
 Mark Dice was on to this centralized globalist agenda way before the covid era was foisted upon us.
-His book is a neatly organized, and referenced roadmap of the who's who and what's what of the power-hungry, globalist cabal, much of which operates with a religious zealotry using organized crime as one of their sacraments.
-Dice gave context for a lot of what I had discovered since I started looking more deeply into coordinated, nonsensical farce of the geopolitical clown world we find ourselves in.
+His book is a neatly organized, and referenced roadmap of the who's who and what's what of the power-hungry, globalist cabal, much of which operates with religious zealotry using organized crime as one of their sacraments.
+Dice gave context for a lot of what I had discovered since I started looking more deeply into the coordinated, nonsensical farce of the geopolitical clown world we find ourselves in.
 If you want a primer to put some more puzzle pieces in place, this is an accessible read...and it has examples of people who have claimed to be former Illuminati and later been discovered as frauds.

-Resilient: Restoring Your Weary Soul in these Turbulent Times - by John Eldredge
+Resilient: Restoring Your Weary Soul in These Turbulent Times - by John Eldredge

 John Eldredge is an author I'm quite fond of.
 His book Wild at Heart still shapes who I am and how I see the world today.
-Resilient is a timely book that starts with acknowledging the collective PTSD we're all suffering from today in varying degrees.
+Resilient is a timely book that starts with acknowledging the collective PTSD we're all suffering from today to varying degrees.
 He makes the compelling argument that this global trauma has created a fragility in our souls that isn't quite ready for whatever rough waters may be ahead...thus the need to fortify our resilience.
-From a Christian perspective, Eldredge does a great job of giving us practical ways to anchor to the only person worth of our hope--God.
+From a Christian perspective, Eldredge does a great job of giving us practical ways to anchor to the only person worthy of our hope--God.
 While his experience living through covid was different than mine (seeing many falling away from the faith vs. my experience of seeing many people return to faith), this book can bring a lot of rest and resilience to your soul.
 It's worth going through multiple times.
 John appears to not quite be fully awake to the covid scam yet, but this book is still a treasure.